torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 =================

-Some warning messages are rate limited. printk_ratelimit specifies the minimum length of time between these messages (in jiffies), by default we allow one every 5 seconds.
+Some warning messages are rate limited. printk_ratelimit specifies the minimum length of time between these messages (in seconds).
+The default value is 5 seconds.

 A value of 0 will disable rate limiting.